-Nordic walking is a full-body outdoor experience that is gaining in popularity in Canada and around the world every year.
-It is an ideal activity for people of all ages because it challenges almost every muscle in the body while also training cardiovascular endurance, balance and coordination.
+Nordic walking is a full-body workout that is gaining in popularity every year.
+It is an ideal activity for people of all ages and fitness levels.
+It challenges almost every muscle while also training cardiovascular endurance, balance and coordination.

-Participants offload weight into Nordic walking poles, which has two effects: 1) it takes stress off their hips and knees and lower body in general, while simultaneously 2) shifting work to the core, arms and shoulders.
+Participants offload weight into Nordic walking poles, which has two effects: 1) it takes stress off the hips and knees and back while also 2) shifting work to the core, arms and shoulders.

-As with activities such as swimming, rowing and running, users simply speed up or slow down to vary the intensity.
+To vary the intensity users simply speed up or slow down.
 This makes it an activity that people can easily practise for a lifetime.

 Here are the 10 big benefits of Nordic walking:

 Your abs tighten each time you push off with your poles.
 Many people walk 5,000+ steps per hour—that's also 5,000+ pole plants/ab contractions per hour.